Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Conclusion

 \section{Conclusion}

-Because of its reliance on ultrapower dilations, the argument used in the proof of Theorem~\ref{thm:2d-fejer-riesz-thm} to show that certain Toeplitz operators have finite degree is far from explicit.
-However, once it is known that this is the case, the construction of these operators can be carried out concretely.
-Undoubtedly, the coding would involve programming challenges.
-Roughly speaking the algorithm begins by following the proof of Theorem~\ref{thm:doubly-inf-extremal} to determine the Toeplitz operators $\hat A$ and $\hat M$.
-Once this is accomplished, the proof of Theorem~\ref{thm:2d-fejer-riesz-thm} gives the steps needed to construct the factorization.
+There is an aspect of the proof of Theorem~\ref{thm:2d-fejer-riesz-thm} which is far from explicit, since the construction of $\hat{M}$ there used a Zorn's lemma argument.
+However on finite dimensional Hilbert spaces, by Theorem~\ref{thm:min-A-w-degree-bds} the degree of $\hat{M}$ is bounded, so it might nevertheless be the case that the construction of this operator can be carried out concretely in many instances.
+Undoubtedly, the coding will involve programming challenges.

 There are numerous applications of Theorem~\ref{thm:2d-fejer-riesz-thm}.
-For example, following \cite{MAD2004}, via a Cayley transform it is possible to construct a rational factorization of positive operator valued polynomials on $\mathbb R^2$.
-For strictly positive polynomials over $\mathbb R^n$, such a Cayley transform gives factorizations involving a restricted class of denominators, although it is known that for positive semidefinite polynomials, this class may fail to be a finite~\cite{MR2159759}.
-The arguments from \cite{MAD2004}, imply that not only strictly positive, but also non-negative operator valued polynomials over $\mathbb R^2$ can be factored using a restricted class of denominators, and that a finite set of denominators works for all polynomials of degree bounded by $(d_1,d_2)$.
+For example, via a Cayley transform it is possible to construct rational factorizations of positive matrix valued polynomials on $\mathbb R^2$~\cite{MAD2004}.
+For strictly positive polynomials over $\mathbb R^n$, such a Cayley transform gives factorizations involving a restricted class of denominators, though it is known that for positive semidefinite polynomials, this class may fail to be a finite~\cite{MR2159759} even if the degrees are bounded.
+The arguments from \cite{MAD2004} and the result presented here imply that not only strictly positive, but also non-negative matrix valued polynomials over $\mathbb R^2$, can be factored using a restricted class of denominators, and that a finite set of denominators works for all polynomials of bounded degree.

 A number of papers have looked at the problem of factorization for non-negative trigonometric polynomials in two variables, chiefly in the context of engineering problems such as filter design.
-These have tended to restrict to polynomials having factorizations from the class of stable polynomials; that is, polynomials with no zeros in the closed bidisk~\cite{gw1,gw2,Knese1}, or no zeros in the closed disk crossed with the open disk~\cite{MR3273310}, or no zeros on a face of the bidisk~\cite{MR3475462}.
-Some deal with the scalar case, and others the operator case.
+These have tended to restrict to polynomials having factorizations from the class of stable polynomials; that is, polynomials with no zeros in the closed bidisk~\cite{gw1,gw2,Knese1}, or to those with no zeros in the closed disk crossed with the open disk~\cite{MR3273310}, or no zeros on a face of the bidisk~\cite{MR3475462}.
+Some address the scalar case, while others the operator case.